joealden/corum-client/docs/2-design.md

 ### API Summary (The Server [GraphQL/Graphcool])
 As I have discussed in the analysis section of this report, I will be using something called GraphQL to develop the API of Corum.
 If you haven't heard of GraphQL before, it very simple terms, it is a more flexible alternative to REST style APIs.

+Some of the reasons I am using GraphQL to develop my API over REST are:
+- It allows the server to define what data the client can access, and then the client can choose the information it wants
+  - This is unlike REST APIs, as they usually define API endpoints that are for 1 client (For example, the mobile site only)
+- The way GraphQL is designed allows for a large tooling eco-system to be built around it
+  - For example, I will be using a GraphQL Client library called Apollo that does things like caching and fetching automatically
+- It is easier for the server to add and remove data that clients can access without breaking existing client that depend on it

 If you would like to find out more about GraphQL, I recommend the following site as a good resource to get started. ([howtographql.com](https://www.howtographql.com/))

 To more quickly develop a production standard GraphQL API, I will be using a framework called Graphcool.